dkhmelenko/Varis-Android/README.md

 This project is unofficial Android client for Travis CI.

-It uses [API](http://docs.travis-ci.com/api/#overview) from Travis CI for fetching all required information about repositories, build tasks and build history.
+It uses [API v2](http://docs.travis-ci.com/api/#overview) from Travis CI for fetching all required information about repositories, build tasks and build history.
 The app has the following features:
 - user login to Travis CI and Travis CI Pro
 - list of repositories